The Natural History of Norway

 Students interested in natural resource management, environmental sciences, physical sciences, agriculture, and history.

-Bill Ganzlin will lead this course for the seventh time in 2017.
-He is the Director of CFANS Student Services and is the coordinator for UROP.
-He has taught Forest Recreation Planning, Environmental Resources, Orientation, and Information Systems.
+Bill Ganzlin will lead this course for the eighth time in 2019.
+He is the Director of CFANS Student Services and is the coordinator for CFANS UROP program.
+He has taught Forest Recreation Planning and Environmental Resources, Orientation, and Information Systems.